PlayStreet provides special education for children with special needs - Monday to Friday (09:00am to 06:00pm) and Saturday (09:00am to 02:00pm)

 Cognitive development: Cognitive goals include a focus on conceptual development, problem-solving, academic performance, and executive functions (i.e. flexible, strategic plan of action to solve a problem or attain a future goal).

-Challenging behaviours: The function of challenging behaviours are identified and appropriate alternative behaviours are taught using positive behaviour supports.
+Challenging behaviors: The function of challenging behaviors are identified and appropriate alternative behaviours are taught using positive behavior supports.

 Sensory and motor development: Individual differences in motor and sensory functioning are identified and planned for, including tactile/touch, visual, smell, sound, and taste; environmental stressors are identified and modified.